cloudflare/cloudflare-docs/content/workers/platform/known-issues.md

 ## Custom ports

-For Workers subrequests, custom ports are ignored when using HTTPS and are sent to port `443`.
+For Workers subrequests, custom ports are ignored when using HTTPS and are instead always sent to port `443`.
 When using HTTP, custom ports are respected.

 For example: